Ólafur Ólafsson: Playing career

 Ólafur came up through the junior ranks of Grindavík and played his first senior game during the 2005-2006 Úrvalsdeild karla season.
 He soon became known for his jumping ability and won the Icelandic All-star game dunk contest in 2008.
 He spent the 2008-2009 season in Germany with Eisbären Bremerhaven before returning to Grindavík in 2009.
 He helped Grindavík win the national championship in 2012 and 2013, and the Icelandic Basketball Cup in 2014.

 Ólafur joined St. Clement in the French NM2 in 2015 where he averaged 14 points per game.
 He rejoined Grindavík in June 2016.

 Ólafur was named to the Úrvalsdeild Domestic All-First Team in 2017.

 He helped Grindavík to the Icelandic Cup Finals in February 2020 where it lost to Stjarnan despite Ólafur's 20 points.

 On 2 May 2021, he scored a game winning three pointer at the buzzer from behind the half-court line against KR.
 On 5 November 2022, he had 9 steals in a victory against Njarðvík.

-On 16 December 2022, Ólafur scored 32 points, including career hight 8 three pointers, in a 78-81 victory against Haukar.
+On 16 December 2022, Ólafur scored 32 points, including career high 8 three pointers, in a 78-81 victory against Haukar.